 To see purchases you’ve hidden, choose Account > View My Account, sign in (if necessary), then click Manage to the right of Hidden Purchases (above Purchase History).
 To make a hidden item visible again, click the item’s Unhide button.

 Family Sharing is designed to be used by a single family (adults and children).
 You can be part of only one family group at a time, but can switch to a different family group up to twice a year.
 Features may vary based on country or region.

-Important: To share purchases, all members of the family group must be in the same country or region (as determined by the billing address associated with their Apple ID).
-If a family member moves to another country or region and updates their Apple ID information, that person might lose access to the purchases of other family members, and installed apps that were shared by other family members might not work.
+Important: To share purchases, all members of the family group must be in the same country or region (as determined by the invoicing address associated with their Apple IDs).
+If a family member moves to another country or region and updates their Apple ID information, that person might lose access to the purchases of other family members and installed apps that were shared by other family members might not work.
 See the Apple Support article Change your Apple ID country or region.